dignityofwar/digbot/README.md

 If you need help ask in the dev channel in the DIG discord.
-Please note this readme requires updating and information may be outdated.

 <div align="center">
     <h1>DIGBot</h1>